Skip to content

 Bands

 Bands need to be the correct length to function properly.
 Most speargun rubber is powered best at a 350% stretch.
 That is not easy to load, but it is the best tension for a speargun to be powered properly.
 The way you determine the length your bands need to be is to measure the distance the band stretches.
 Use a tape measurer and measure from the back of the band slot to the loading tab on the shaft.
 Multiply that distance by two, because your bands go down both sides of the speargun.
-Divide that number by 3.5 to determine the length of your bands.
+Divide that number by 3.5 to determine the length of rubber to cut for your bands.

 Spear Shafts for a Bluewater Speargun